infinity0/msg-notes/causal-01-ordering.rst

 where max() gives the maximum element of a totally-ordered set, or |bot| if it is empty.
 We say a context c |sqsubset| c' ("strictly less advanced") iff |forall| u: c(u) = |bot| |or| c(u) |le| c'(u) and c |ne| c'.

+Unlike pre(m) and members(m), by(u) and context(m) depend implicitly on the
+set of messages that have been delivered so far, so might more accurately be denoted T.by(u) and T.context(m), where T is the current transcript.

 Context is structurally equivalent to a `vector clock`_.
 As with vector clocks, malicious senders may "rewind" the context they are supposed to